U.M. & M. TV Corporation

 Operations of the three above-mentioned companies were consolidated into a new company, U.M. & M., in October 1954.
 The companies were previously producing TV commercials.
 Matty Fox, head of Motion Pictures for Television, signed a ten-year agreement with U.M. & M. to handle sub-distribution of its TV series.

 U.M. & M. handled the physical distribution of the television series Paris Precinct and Sherlock Holmes, and others.
-It did not market the shows, leaving the actual syndication to Guild Films.
+It did not market the shows to TV stations, leaving the actual syndication to Guild Films.

 Deals

 In 1955, Paramount Pictures announced it was selling its short films and cartoons, and even a few of its features, including the Max Fleischer animated features Gulliver's Travels and Mr. Bug Goes to Town.

-Represented by A. W. Schwalberg, a former Paramount sales executive, U.M. & M. won the bid on December 28, 1955, buying 1,600 short subjects for $3.5 million.
-U.M. & M. got most of the pre-October 1950 material that Paramount put up for sale except for the Popeye cartoons (including the Betty Boop cartoon Popeye the Sailor), which were sold to Associated Artists Productions and are now owned by Turner Entertainment, and the Superman cartoons, due to their rights reverting from Paramount to National Periodical Publications (now DC Comics) after the studio's film rights to the character expired.
+Represented by Alfred W. Schwalberg, a former Paramount sales executive, U.M. & M. won the bid on December 28, 1955, buying 1,600 short subjects for $3.5 million.
+U.M. & M. got most of the pre-October 1950 material that Paramount put up for sale except for the Popeye cartoons (including the Betty Boop cartoon Popeye the Sailor), which were sold separately to Associated Artists Productions at a higher price and are now owned by Warner Bros. through Turner Entertainment Co., and the Superman cartoons, due to their rights reverting from Paramount to National Periodical Publications (now DC Comics) after the studio's film rights to the character expired.

-The material that U.M. & M. obtained from Paramount also included many live action short subjects, such as Cab Calloway and Duke Ellington shorts from the 1930s.
-Burns and Allen shorts were also included, as well as an early short, Singapore Sue, featuring a young Cary Grant.
+The material that U.M. & M. obtained from Paramount also included many live-action short subjects.
+The comedy shorts starred Burns and Allen, Robert Benchley, W. C. Fields, Eddie Cantor, Fred Allen, Jack Benny, Karl Dane & George K. Arthur, Tom Howard & George Shelton, and The Yacht Club Boys, among many other stage, screen, and radio comedians.
+There were dozens of musical shorts: most were big-band reels with Cab Calloway, Duke Ellington, Artie Shaw, Pinky Tomlin, Rudy Vallee, Louis Armstrong, and other popular orchestras of the 1930s; others were devoted to individual performers like Ethel Merman, Ginger Rogers, Eddie Peabody, Lillian Roth, and Ruth Etting.

-Other short subjects included in the sale included the following:
+Other short-subject series in the sale included: